-7.11 Pressure sensor
+7.11 Pressure Sensor

 This setting identifies which barometric pressure sensor is used.
-The EC100 always includes the basic barometer, but the optional enhanced barometer (model CS106) may be added.
+The EC100 always includes the basic barometer, but it may be ordered with the optional enhanced barometer (model CS106).
 This setting defaults to EC100 Enhanced if the CS106 is ordered and to EC100 Basic otherwise.